scalacenter/scala-advent-of-code/docs/2022/puzzles/day07.md

     case Nil => ()
 ```

-And now, we need to assemble our programm, using criteria given to us in Advent of Code:
+And now, we need to assemble program, using criteria given to us in Advent of Code:

 ```Scala
 @main def main: Unit = {